-Platinum Topdressing offers professional lawn aeration services to enhance the natural beauty of your lawn.
+Platinum Topdressing and Synthetic Turf offers professional lawn aeration services to enhance the natural beauty of your lawn.
 From professional athletic fields to the lawn at your home, we are committed to providing our customers with the best service possible.
 We can help you grow a thicker, greener, weed resistant lawn.

 What is Aeration?

 Aeration, commonly referred to as "core aeration" in the lawn service industry, is the process of mechanically removing small plugs of thatch and soil from the lawn to improve the naturally occurring process of air exchange between the soil and its surrounding atmosphere.

 Lawn aeration can help improve the health of your lawn and reduce the demands of maintenance by:

 - Improving air exchange between the soil and atmosphere.